Skip to main content

 Ensuring Success

-Specify high-performance HVAC equipment that includes an electronically commutated (ECM) fan motor.
+Specify high-performance HVAC equipment that includes an electronically commutated (ECM) fan motor if the HVAC system has a central air handler.

 No climate-specific guidance is provided.